Hellenistic Judaism: Spread of Rabbinic Judaism

 During late antiquity, Rabbinic Judaism emerged as the central framework for Jewish life.
 In the wake of the Temple's destruction in 70 CE, the rabbinic movement reconstituted Judaism with a greater focus on Torah study and good deeds, independent of Temple worship.
-Initially rooted in Judaea (later Syria Palaestina), it became dominant by the third century and gradually extended its influence to the Jewish communities in Babylonia, largely through the migration of scholars.
-The rabbis ultimately incorporated much of the Greek-speaking diaspora into the rabbinic framework, though the exact means by which they did so are not well-documented.
+Initially rooted in Judaea, it became dominant by the third century and gradually extended its influence to the Jewish communities in Babylonia, largely through the migration of scholars.